RunOnFlux/flux/README.md

 - The length of message must be at least 40 characters
 - Message and corresponding signature must not be older than X seconds

 ### API CALLS

+#### zelcashd calls
+get /getinfo (Public)
+returns getinfo from zelcashd

+get /getzelnodestatus (Public)
+returns getzelnodestatus from zelcashd

+#### zelid calls
-get /zelid/loginphrase
+get /zelid/loginphrase (Public)
 returns a loginphrase - message that should be signed by zelid (or any bitcoin address).
 Message expires after 15 minutes.
 Only within these 15 minutes it is possible to log in with this message

-get /
-returns getinfo from zelcashd

 post /zelid/verifylogin
 post a stringified object of {